LeetLLM

 rollback eventstale warning spikeblocked listing exposurebroken alert floodunsupported escalations

-Submission Checklist
+Submission checklist

 ArtifactAcceptance condition

-release schemaidentifies data, features, model, policy, gates
+release schemaidentifies data, features, model, action policy, promotion policy, and previous release

 registrycontains immutable stable and candidate releases